fediverse-devnet/feditest/docs/plan/faq.md

 ## The document talks about "single-app" tests and "interop" tests.
 What are they?

+This can be best explained in examples:

-Here's an example for a "single-app" test:
+### An example for a "single-app" test:

-I want to test that the WordPress ActivityPub plugin correctly emits the right ActivityPub message when a new post is published in WordPress.
-The test (through the App Driver) gets WordPress to create a new test post, the test receives the message, and checks whether it is of the right format according to the relevant standards.
+> I want to test that the WordPress ActivityPub plugin correctly emits the right ActivityPub message when a new post is published in WordPress.

+It does this as follows:

+* The test adds itself as a follower to the WordPress Actor.

+* Through the WordPress App Driver, the test gets WordPress to create a new test post.

+* The test receives the ActivityPub message containing the new post.

+* The test checks whether it is in the right format according to the relevant standards.

-Here's an example for an "interop test" of a similar situation:
+### An example for an "interop test":

-I want to test that a post made in WordPress shows up in the feed of an account already following the WordPress site from Mastodon.
-The test (through the WordPress App Driver) gets WordPress to create a new test post, waits for a bit, and then checks (through the Mastodon App Driver) that the post has arrived, and the content is not mangled.
+> I want to test that a post made in WordPress shows up in the feed of an account already following the WordPress site from Mastodon.

+It does this as follows:

+* Through the WordPress App Driver, the test gets WordPress to create a new test post.

+* The test waits for a bit.

+* The test then checks, through the Mastodon App Driver, that the post has arrived.

+* The test checks that the content is not mangled.

 ## Do we need both "interop" and "single-app" tests?